barumau/PanGlobish/eng/G-ABC.md

 | Zh     | /ʒ/  | Like _z_ in _azure_. |

 The additional letters and digraphs are used locally.
-Their purpose is to help to transfer names in the local language to the international language, so that the local people can recognize them.
+Their purpose is to help to transfer names in local languages to the international language, so that local people can recognize them.
 It's OK if you don't know how to pronounce any of these sounds.
 Just pronounce the first letter and ignore the H.